Jacob Meyers Player Props: Astros vs. Mets

 Mets Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Mets pitching staff ranks 15th in the league.
+- The Mets pitching staff ranks 14th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Mets have the 26th-ranked team ERA across all MLB pitching staffs (4.68).
+- The Mets have a 4.63 team ERA that ranks 24th across all MLB pitching staffs.

-- In his last time out on Tuesday, the right-hander went 3 1/3 innings against the New York Yankees, giving up six earned runs while surrendering seven hits.
+- In his most recent time out on Wednesday, the right-hander went six innings against the New York Yankees, giving up one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.